 As early as possible, you should start gathering some basic information and begin planning for discharge.

 Some Questions to Answer Before Discharge:

-Will you being going home?
-A family members home?
+- Will you being going home?
+Are family members home?

 How Our Caregivers Can Help

 - Communication – our caregivers can help insure there is an open channel of communication between all the different therapists and professionals involved with your senior’s discharge and transition.
 We also pride ourselves on maintaining excellent communication with family members regarding what their seniors are doing and their progress.

 - Implementation – we write a customized plan of care that ensures your senior’s discharge program is documented and followed including any dietary restrictions, rehabilitative exercises, picking up prescription medications, transportation to doctors appointments and other activities as directed by your senior’s medical team.

 - Documentation – we not only design a custom care plan for every one of our clients, we also document anything related to their care while we are present.
 This includes how well your senior is eating (including adherence to dietary restrictions, changes in their appetite, and how much food is consumed); which assigned exercises were attempted or completed and any other activities associated with their care.
 When we are with our clients, we continuously monitor them for any changes in condition, or “red flags” and notify the appropriate parties as needed.

 Our caregivers provide these services in a senior’s home and at a variety of locations throughout Greene County including assisted living facilities, rehabilitative clinics and independent senior living communities.

 Regardless of why your senior is in a rehabilitative setting or engaged in a rehabilitative program – we work to support the program to help your senior restore their fitness and strength to levels at or above what they were prior to their hospitalization.